-The RSA Spark team of reviewers has been curated to include an impressive range of expertise across and beyond RSA Fellowship.
+The RSA Spark team of reviewers has been curated to include an impressive range of expertise across the RSA Fellowship and beyond.

-Our reviewers range from brief partners, enterprise founders, people with valuable lived experience, subject matter experts, and research and design practitioners.
+Our reviewers range from brief partners and enterprise founders to individuals with valuable lived experience, subject matter experts, and research and design practitioners.

-For each brief, the reviewers will create a longlist of up to 20 of the most exciting ideas against the RSA Spark submission criteria.
-They will also nominate entries for the RSA Spark Entrepreneurs Awards and the Anjool Malde Young Innovator Prize.
-Then it is over to our amazing brief partners and RSA Spark Entrepreneur Guides to finalise the shortlist of up to 10 ideas per brief to go through to the RSA Spark Showcase.
+For each brief, the reviewers created a longlist of up to 20 of the most exciting ideas against the RSA Spark submission criteria.
+They also nominated entries for the RSA Spark Entrepreneurs Awards and the Anjool Malde Young Innovator Prize.
+After that, it was over to our excellent brief partners and the RSA Spark Entrepreneur Guides to carefully review the submissions and finalise the shortlist of up to 10 ideas per brief, which would then go through to the RSA Spark Showcase.

-Thank you to all our reviewers for the time and expertise they are dedicating to RSA Spark students.
+Thank you to all our reviewers for the time and expertise they dedicated to RSA Spark students.

 Brief one: Urban Cool

-How might we support citizens and organisations to create cooler, greener and fairer cities that bring joy and health to everyone?
+How might we support citizens and organisations in creating cooler, greener, and fairer cities that bring joy and health to everyone?

 Meet the Urban Cool reviewers